zackees/zcmds/README.md

     * prints the current environment variables, including path.
   * pdf2png
     * Converts a pdf to a series of images
+  * pdf2txt
+    * Converts a pdf to a text file.
   * search_and_replace
     * Search all the files from the current directory and apply search and replace changes.
   * search_in_files